How to print from DOS programs to USB, GDI, Virtual and other Windows-Only printersIntroduction

 This is even more true for virtual printers, like fax-printer-drivers or PDF-writers, which were designed specifically for Windows, and cannot understand a simple DOS ascii data flow as input.

 Here is where Printfil comes in help.

-Printfil is a true Windows 32 bit utility which captures the DOS source ascii data flow and converts it into a real Windows GDI print job, which then can be sent to any printer installed in your Windows Control Panel, including USB, GDI, DOT4 and virtual printers.
+Printfil is a true Windows 32 bit utility which captures the DOS source ascii data flow directly from the DOS parallel port or serial port (it supports LPT1: ...
+LPT9: and COM1: ...
+COM9:) and converts it into a real Windows GDI print job, which then can be sent to any printer installed in your Windows Control Panel, including USB, GDI, DOT4 and virtual printers.

 Printfil can even recognize the Control Codes embedded into the DOS print job and "redesign" the corresponding "effects" (Bold, Condensed, etc.) in the produced GDI job, with one more advantage: a single set of Control Codes can be used to drive any Windows printer, even if the real destination printer is not compatible with the source data flow.

-The bottom line is: as Printfil is a true Windows program, if any other Windows program (say Ms-Word or Internet Explorer) can correctly print to your printer, then your DOS program will too, through Printfil.
+The bottom line is: since Printfil is a true Windows program, if any other Windows program (say Ms-Word or Internet Explorer) can correctly print to your printer, then your DOS program can too, through Printfil.